ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

   // 2 + ((2^4) * 2)
 ```

-Next, we're going to look more closely an lexical analysis and write our own simplified language interpreter.
+Next, we're going to look more closely at lexical analysis and write our own simplified language interpreter.